DenHelloWorld/denhelloworld-ng-jwt-auth/README.md

 - Is a full-stack web application built with Angular 18 for the frontend and Express.js for the backend.
 - It provides user authentication using JSON Web Tokens (JWT) for secure login and session management.
 - The backend handles user registration, login, and token-based authentication, while the frontend allows users to access protected routes after logging in.
-- MongoDB is used to store user information, and the application leverages modern security practices to ensure safe and efficient user management.
+- MongoDB is used to store user information.

 ## Development server